SheepTester/hello-world/audio-to-video/README.md

 See how to get this code and install the necessary dependencies for this to work in the [preparation section](#preparation) below.

-3. Place all the audio files in this folder.
+1. Place all the audio files in this folder.

     If there are no .wav files, you'll need to change `audio-pairer.sh`'s `{./*.mp3,./*.wav}` to simply `./*mp3`.
-This is because if there are no .wav files, `./*.wav` will instead look for a file called `*.wav`.
+This is because if there are no .wav files, the `./*.wav` pattern will instead look for a file called `*.wav`.
 Similar process for if there are no .mp3 files.

 5. Run `./list-audio`.
 This produces a list of file names in `audio.txt`.

-6. Edit `index.html`'s `descriptions` object in the `<script>` tag to map the audio file names (in `audio.txt`) to descriptions.
+6. Edit `index.html`'s `descriptions` object to add descriptions for each audio file name in `audio.txt`.

-7. Open `index.html` in the browser, and it'll autodownload `thumbnails.zip` containing nice thumbnails for each audio file.
+7. Open `index.html` in the browser, and it'll autodownload `thumbnails.zip` containing thumbnails for each audio file.
 Unzip it here, so there should be a new folder called `thumbnails` containing the thumbnails.

-10. Run `./audio-pairer.sh` and hope it works!
-It's pretty slow so you can AFK while it's working.
-Many things can go wrong here though.
+10. Run `./audio-pairer` and hope it works!

+    This step is pretty slow, but many things can go wrong here.

 11. If everything's good, an `output.mp4` should be created in this directory.

-From my experience, sometimes some parts have no audio.
-I just upload them separately to YouTube from the `parts` folder.
+    Sometimes some parts have no audio.
+You can just upload them separately to YouTube from the `parts` folder or attempt rejoining everything again using `./video-joiner`.

 ## Preparation